TeskaLabs/Keyote-Docs/faq.md

 Install a Keyote app on your new phone, generate a new set of keys and replace the old ones.

+### Does TeskaLabs, vendor of Keyote, have access to my SSH private key?

+Keyote is built on top of an end-to-end verified and encrypted architecture.
+This means zero trust.
+We, Keyote team, cannot access your keys or see where you're authenticating.
+The keys only live in the Keyote app on your phone.
+You must authorize the use of keys with a biometry (finger print or Face ID).

 ## SSH